Caledonia, Mississippi

 Caledonia is a town in Lowndes County, Mississippi, United States, northeast of Columbus.
 The population was 1,041 at the 2010 census.

 History

-Caledonia was originally known as Yeggerstown, named after the abundant number of Yeggers (now Eggers) who settled there in the 1830s.
-According to the Caledonia Public Library, the town was renamed by one of the Yeggers who saw a blonde girl he aspired to romance named Caledonia.

-Former mayors of Caledonia include George Gerhart, Don Myers, and Walton O. Willis.
+Caledonia was first settled in the 1820s by settlers from Tennessee, Kentucky, Georgia, Alabama, North Carolina, and South Carolina.
+It was likely named after Caledonia, as many of the settlers were Scots-Irish.
+A post office first opened in Caledonia in December 1836 and operated under the name Ridgeway.
+By 1840, the community was home to a bank and hat factory.
+In 1900, the population of Caledonia was 201.

 Geography

 According to the United States Census Bureau, the town has a total area of 2.8 sqmi, of which 2.8 sqmi is land and 0.35% is water.